b4rtt/esports-translatio/README.md

 **Important Limitations:**
 - Maximum 1000 JSON keys per file (to prevent timeouts)
 - Files larger than this will be rejected with a helpful error message
-- Translation timeout is set to 60 seconds for reliability
+- Translation timeout is set to 2 minutes per request (5 minutes total)

 ## Deployment